kdeldycke/awesome-engineering-team-management/README.md

 * [Reverse interview](https://github.com/viraptor/reverse-interview) - Questions to ask the company during your interview.
 * [Secret manager trick of hiring data scientists](https://twitter.com/kdeldycke/status/1008383946831417344)
+* [Hire people who aren't proven](https://leonardofed.io/blog/startups-hiring.html) - If anyone else in the world can objectively say this is a great player, you and your startup won't be able to hire the player.
+Someone will steal him from you.
+You have to go after people that aren't proven.
+In short, you need to be extremely good at forecasting.

 ## Motivation